Munising, Michigan

 Munising (/ˈmju:nəsɪŋ/ MEW-nə-sing) is a city in the Upper Peninsula of the U.S. state of Michigan.
-It is the county seat of Alger County, Michigan.
+It is the county seat of Alger County.
 The population was 1,986 at the 2020 census.
 The city is partially surrounded by Munising Township, but the two are administered autonomously.

 Located on the southern shore of Lake Superior in the Upper Peninsula, it serves as the western gateway to Pictured Rocks National Lakeshore.

 History

 The area encompassing Munising has been inhabited for thousands of years by the Ojibwe and Noquet, who used the low lying grasslands opposite Grand Island to harvest blueberries and other crops.
 The name for the city comes from the Ojibwe word minisiing, meaning "at the island".
 A post office was established as the Munising post office on December 22, 1868.
 It was renamed as Gogarnville on October 23, 1889, when Julius Gogarn was appointed as postmaster.
 The office was moved to his farm.
 He was a German-born American Civil War veteran and first Supervisor of Munising Township.
 That post office continued until July 15, 1893.